 So what did I think of the book?

--The psychology throughout the book can be useful to help people with bad personal finance habits to understand them and therefor break them.
+-The psychology throughout the book can be useful to help people with bad personal finance habits to understand them and therefore break them.

 -He’s absolutely right that the most important thing is to be an investor.
 You can’t win the game if you never start to play.

--The book does a good job of debunking some personal finance myths.
+-The book does an excellent job of debunking some personal finance myths.

 -The book provides simple formulas you can plug your own numbers into to know how much you will need to retire.